ndkramer/WDIO-Course/Typescript FAQ.md

 * Syntax: {}
 * Structure: Key-value pairs
 * Example: { firstName: 'John', lastName: 'Doe' }
+*

+**4) In TypeScript, there is no functional difference between single quotes (' ') and double quotes (” “).
+You can use them interchangeably to define string values.
+However, it's essential to maintain consistency throughout your code for better readability.
+Here's an example demonstrating the usage of both:** typescript let singleQuoteString: string = 'Hello, I am using single quotes!';
+let doubleQuoteString: string = "Hello, I am using double quotes!";
+In both cases, you are defining a string value.
+Some developers prefer to use single quotes, while others prefer double quotes, but it's up to personal preference and coding style.
+Just stick to one type consistently across your project to avoid confusion.
 :sparkles: Arrays:
 * Syntax: []
 * Structure: Ordered list of elements